ibehren1/sample-pace-data-analytics-ml-ai/docs/main/design-principles.md

   - Prevent data exfiltration

-Understanding the requirements, Nexus is designed with several core principles in mind to ensure a robust, secure, and scalable cost data and analytics platform.
+Understanding the requirements, DAIVI is designed with several core principles in mind to ensure a robust, secure, and scalable cost data and analytics platform.
 These principles are tailored to meet the needs of different personas within the organization, ensuring that each user has the appropriate level of access and capabilities.

 ![Personas!](../images/main/personas.png)